-Phi Kappa Sigma was founded by Samuel Brown Wylie Mitchell (pictured left) at the University of Pennsylvania on August 16, 1850.
+Phi Kappa Sigma was founded by Samuel Brown Wylie Mitchell (pictured right) at the University of Pennsylvania on August 16, 1850.

 Fascinated by the prospect of fraternal relations with his fellowman, Mitchell set out to found a new, secret order in the restricted life of the university at that time.
 His papers indicate that on August 16, 1850, he had determined to install a new order on the campus in the fall of 1850.